.

 A Delaware Statutory Trust is a separate legal entity created as a trust under Delaware statutory law.
 Delaware law provides great flexibility in the design and operation of the entity.
 Investors with a beneficial interest in the trust are treated as a having a direct interest in real estate for tax purposes.

 In a typical DST, the sponsor (usually large real estate company) acquires a property or properties that qualify as a DST.
-These properties are typically institutional-grade real estate and include most types of commercial real estate.
+These properties are typically institutional-grade real estate and there are DSTs for virtually every type of commercial real estate

 Accredited Investors Only